Factor in R: Categorical Variable & Continuous Variables

-We can use summary to count the values for each factor.
+We can use summary to count the values for each factor variable in R.

 # Create Ordinal categorical vector day_vector <- c('evening', 'morning', 'afternoon', 'midday', 'midnight', 'evening') # Convert `day_vector` to a factor with ordered level factor_day <- factor(day_vector, order = TRUE, levels =c('morning', 'midday', 'afternoon', 'evening', 'midnight')) # Print the new variable factor_day

 ## Levels: morning < midday < afternoon < evening < midnight # Append the line to above code # Count the number of occurence of each level summary(factor_day)